 (1) Applicants are required to submit the following documents.
 Please download the application forms from the website of Graduate School of Bioresources, and print them with A4 size.
-Documents marked with $\circ$ must be submitted by all applicants.
-Not all applicants will submit documents marked with $\triangle$ , so please read remarks carefully.
+Documents marked with \circ must be submitted by all applicants.
+Not all applicants will submit documents marked with \triangle , so please read remarks carefully.

-Application Forma Remarks Application Forms Application Form [Designated Form] Please write the required information on the form Application Form designated by the graduate school.
-Photo Card and [Designated Form] Please attach a recent photograph taken within last three $\bigcirc$ Ticket for Exam months.
-0 CV [Designated Form] Please write the required information on the designated Cv form.
-(Only for Foreign Students) 0 Contificate of Certificate of (expected) graduation from undergraduate university.
-Certificate of Regular students who are now studying at the Faculty of Bioresources, Mie $\bigtriangleup$ (expected) Graduation University, do not need to submit this.
+Special Application Forms Domorks Selection Application Forms Remarks Students Application Form [Designated Form] Please write the required information on the form 0 Application Form designated by the graduate school.
+U Photo Card and [Designated Form] Please attach a recent photograph taken within last three 0 Ticket for Exam months.
+O .
+CV [Designated Form] Please write the required information on the designated 0 C V form.
+(Only for Foreign Students) Certificate of Certificate of (expected) graduation from undergraduate university. (expected) Graduation Regular students who are now studying at the Faculty of Bioresources, Mie \triangle ' • · University, do not need to submit this.
 All others must apply.
-Academic Transcript from Undergraduate University or School, etc. Aduate chool, Must be completely sealed by issuer.
-Certificate of Degree, Please submit the certificate of degree. or Documents that Applicants who expect to be awarded a degree must submit a certificate of $\sim$ Certify Expected expected graduation such as a certificate of scheduled application for award of U Completion of Degree degree, or a certificate of expected completion.
-[Designated Form] Using the form designated by the graduate school, describe Desson for Application why you want to be admitted, why you want to study, and do research at the Reason for Application Graduate School of Bioresources.
-Your purpose (plans) should be summarized in 0 approximately 300 words if using English or 1,000 characters if using Japanese.
+Academic Transcript from Undergraduate University or School, etc. Must be completely seeled by issuer Certificate of Degree, Please submit the certificate of degree. or Documents that Applicants who expect to be awarded a degree must submit a certificate of 0 Certify Expected expected graduation such as a certificate of scheduled application for award of Completion of Degree degree, or a certificate of expected completion.
+[Designated Form] Using the form designated by the graduate school, describe Reason for Application why you want to be admitted, why you want to study, and do research at the 0 Reason for Application Graduate School of Bioresources.
+Your purpose (plans) should be summarized in approximately 300 words if using English or 1,000 characters if using Japanese.
 Regular students who are now studying at the Faculty of Bioresources, Mie University, do not need to submit this.
 All others must apply.
 Write your study topic on line 1 and your name on line 2.
-Please summarize your research achievements (or graduate thesis) using no more than one A4 page Summary of Research (approximately 300 words if using English or 1,000 characters if using Japanese; Achievements drawings, charts, etc., may also be included).
+Please summarize your research achievements (or graduate thesis) using no more than one A4 page Summary of Research (approximately 300 words if using English or 1,000 characters if using Japanese; \triangle Achievements drawings, charts, etc., may also be included).
 Applicants who expect to graduate from a university other than the Faculty of Bioresources, Mie University and those who expect to be granted a degree from the National Institution for Academic Degrees and Quality Enhancement of Higher Education may describe the progress status of their researches.